 - Make sure you cover the turkey after you take it out of the oven and let it sit for 20 minutes.
 This will help the turkey breast to hold the juice in and will result in juicy and moist turkey breast.

-- You can make these delicious cranberry, cheese & turkey filo rolls with the leftovers!
+- Got leftovers?
+Try Ross Geller’s turkey sandwich or make these delicious cranberry, cheese & turkey filo rolls with the leftovers!

 Herb Roasted Turkey Breast